rzand-in/alz-notes/README.md

 ```
 Bootstrap has completed successfully!
 Thanks for using our tool.
 Head over to Phase 3 in the documentation to continue...
 ```
-I decided to destroy everything again and start over with the original groups.tf file that manages the Azure DevOps approvers.
+I decided to repeat the deployment from scratch.
+I deleted all the resource groups and the Azure DevOps project created by the deployment znd run the PowerShell command again this time using the original groups.tf file that manages the Azure DevOps approvers.

-When I redeployed the accelerator I received an error stating that an Azure DevOps project with a certain Id does not exist or I do not have permissions to access it.
+The accelerator deployment returned an error stating that an Azure DevOps project with a certain Id does not exist or I do not have permissions to access it.

 That Id is mentioned in the file ./.cache/clipboard-indicator@tudmotu.com/registry.txt

-Deleteing the file did not solve the problem so I deleted the entire content of the output directory.
+Deleteing the file did not solve the problem so I deleted the entire content of the accelerator/output directory.

-This time the failure was because some roles and agent pool already existed
+Another failure occured.
+This time it was because an agent pool and some iam custom roles already existed.

 I removed the agent pool and removed the custom roles. for completing the latter I had to remove the role assignments first.